 Follow the Steps to Open VMDK in VirtualBox

 1) Open the storage settings of the Virtual machine where you want to attach the VMDK file.

 This will attach another hard disk to the virtual machine using the same storage controller.
-If you want you can add another storage controller, then attach the new disk to the new controller, but I’m attaching to the same controller to make it simple.
+If you want, you can add another storage controller, and then attach the new disk to the new controller.
+I’m attaching it to the same controller in this example.

-3) The main idea is to attach the existing new VMDK file.
+3) The main idea is to attach the existing VMDK file.
 So, select the existing disk option.

-If the VirtualBox couldn’t recognize entire VMware disk, then you may get some errors.
-In the virtual machine settings, the newly added hard disk should appear under ‘Hard Disks
+If the VirtualBox couldn’t recognize the entire VMware disk, then you may get some errors.
+In the virtual machine settings, the newly added hard disk should appear under ‘Hard Disks’.

 5) Power on the virtual machine.
 We can access the content of the attached VMware disk (VMDK) inside the VirtualBox VM now.

 We use similar steps to attach existing virtual disk files such as VDI, VMDK, VHD, and HDD to a virtual machine in Oracle VirtualBox.
 This method is applicable for all Operating Systems if you have the latest VirtualBox version.